almata/SENotebook/Bash/create-an-alias.md

 # Create an alias

 We create aliases with the `alias` command and store them in the `~/.profile` file.
-For instance, this is one I like to have in my machines:
+For instance, this is one I like to have on my machines:

 ```bash
 $ cat ~/.profile